Ahmed-Nasr-Fahmey/Generalized-Sequential-Pattern-Algorithm/README.md

 # Generalized Sequential Pattern Algorithm

- The GSP algorithm is used for mining frequent sequential patterns from sequential transactional databases.
-It is an extension of the Apriori algorithm for frequent itemset mining to sequential data.
+The Generalized Sequential Pattern (GSP) algorithm is utilized for mining frequent sequential patterns from sequential transactional databases.
+It extends the Apriori algorithm, which is used for mining frequent itemsets, to sequential data.

-A sequential pattern consists of items/events ordered by transaction time or sequence ID.
-The goal is to find all patterns that exceed a minimum support threshold.
+A sequential pattern is composed of items or events that are ordered by transaction time or sequence ID.
+The primary objective is to discover all patterns that surpass a specified minimum support threshold.

+## Algorithm Overview

-The key steps of the GSP algorithm are:
+The GSP algorithm involves several key steps:

-Scan the database to find singleton itemsets that exceed the min sup threshold.
+1. **Scan the Database**: Scan the database to identify singleton itemsets that exceed the minimum support threshold.

-Generate candidate 2-sequences by joining frequent 1-sequences using an Apriori join.
+2. **Generate Candidate 2-Sequences**: Generate candidate 2-sequences by joining frequent 1-sequences using an Apriori join.

-Scan the database and count support for candidates to determine frequent 2-sequences.
+3. **Count Support for Candidates**: Scan the database to count support for the candidate 2-sequences and identify frequent 2-sequences.

-Repeat steps 2-3 to generate candidates of length k by joining frequent (k-1)-sequences, scan database to find frequent k-sequences.
+4. **Iterative Process**: Repeat the process of generating candidates and counting support for sequences of length k by joining frequent (k-1)-sequences, and scanning the database to find frequent k-sequences.

-Terminate when no further candidates are generated or database is exhausted.
+5. **Termination**: Terminate the process when no further candidates are generated or when the database is exhausted.

-To reduce search space, pruning is done by avoiding generation of supersets of infrequent sequences. joins are done level-wise in a breadth-first manner to ensure completeness.
+The GSP algorithm utilizes pruning techniques to reduce the search space.
+It avoids generating supersets of infrequent sequences.
+The algorithm performs joins level-wise in a breadth-first manner to ensure completeness.

+## Benefits

-The output is a set of all qualified frequent sequences ordered by occurrence times in transactions along with their support count.
-This helps discover useful sequential patterns in fields like market basket analysis, web logs and bioinformatics.
+- **Useful Patterns Discovery**: GSP helps discover useful sequential patterns in various fields such as market basket analysis, web logs, and bioinformatics.

+- **Support Count**: The algorithm provides support counts along with the frequent sequences, which aids in understanding the significance of discovered patterns.

+By applying the GSP algorithm, you can uncover meaningful insights from sequential transactional data, making it valuable for uncovering hidden trends and patterns.